ZebinYang/SeqUD/README.md

 If you find any bugs or have any suggestions, please contact us via email: yangzb2010@hku.hk or ajzhang@hku.hk.

 # Reference:
-Zebin Yang, Aijun Zhang and Ji Zhu.
+Zebin Yang and Aijun Zhang.
 (2019) Hyperparameter Optimization via Sequential Uniform Designs.
 Submitted.